Who wins the Kyle Kuzma vs. Donovan Mitchell matchup in tonight's game?

 Kyle Kuzma vs. Donovan Mitchell and the Cleveland Cavaliers: Stats, Projections and Game Preview

-On Wednesday, the Cleveland Cavaliers (18-15) heads into a home game against Kyle Kuzma and the Washington Wizards (6-26) at Rocket Mortgage Fieldhouse, beginning at 7:00 PM ET.
+The Cleveland Cavaliers (19-15) and Jordan Poole's Washington Wizards (6-27) clash with at Rocket Mortgage Fieldhouse on Friday, January 5, beginning at 7:30 PM ET.

 Buy Tickets for This Game on Ticketmaster!